Armored Heart: L'Odeur de l'Amour

 “I do not subscribe to your notion of superiority,” Lanri heard in a perfect imitation of Seeker’s voice.
 She could only tell it was an imitation at all because it came from where the warp had happened, and the fact that Seeker’s mouth was a thin, tense, line as she heard it.

 “That lasted what?
-A day?” came Gorance’s voice, from the same place behind her.
+A day?”
+Came Gorance’s voice, from the same place behind her.
 She swallowed, and worked up the courage to turn to look at him.
 He was wearing a white cotton suit, and a hat that had little holes cut out for his horns.
 “Now I come in here to see your little mortal pet on her knees, with eyes red from crying.
 It seems someone remembers the natural order of things, after all.”

 “You forced my hand,” Seeker spat.
-“Leaving poisoned food out for her after she’d been starving, promising all manner of horror if we don’t comply; Of course I did!”
+“Leaving poisoned food out for her after she’d been starving, promising all manner of horror if we don’t comply; of course I did!”

 Lanri wanted to ask questions.
 She really, really did.
 They’d alluded to similar things in the carriage, but she’d been so foggy from hunger…